cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 # Part 2: An Overview of *Walden* and *Wald*

 It is important to note that the horn has a special significance for Abrahamsen.
-He was born with cerebral palsy which affects the right side of his body.[@NYT] He walks with an uneven gait and has only two functional fingers on his right hand,[@NYT] which left him unable to pursue most instruments with professional proficiency.
-So early on the horn became his principle instrument due to its ability to be performed with the left hand only.
+He was born with cerebral palsy which affects the right side of his body.[@NYT] He walks with an uneven gait and has only two functional fingers on his right hand, which left him unable to pursue most instruments with professional proficiency.[@NYT] So early on the horn became his principle instrument due to its ability to be performed with the left hand only.
 In fact, the first ever public performance of his own music was a piece called *October* performed by Abrahamsen in 1969.
 He played both the horn and the piano with his left hand and incorporated the playing of "natural harmonics of the horn directly into the open strings of the grand piano to create resonance" while the pedal was held down by an assistant.[@LeftAlonePN Program note.]

 Abrahamsen has featured the horn in several works beyond *Walden* and *Wald*.
 Most notably he wrote *Six Pieces* (1984), for horn, violin, and piano, as a companion piece to accompany the Danish premiere of Ligeti's *Horn Trio*.[@SixPiecesPN Program note.] *Six Pieces* revisits six movements from the piano work *Ten Studies* where Abrahamsen "tried to 'conjure up' instrumental parts inside the piano movement."[@SixPiecesPN] In 2009, he also rearranged *Six Pieces* for violin, cello, and piano under the title *Traumlieder*.